mrhieu/generator/README.md

 ```
 $ generator component datePick
 ```
-This will create `src/app/shared/components/datePick` folder
+This will create a new folder `src/app/shared/components/datePick`